-ABOUT JLA
+About JLA

 JLA was founded in 1973 in West Yorkshire, and has grown to become a leading Critical Asset Supply & Service business offering end-to-end solutions in laundry, catering, fire safety, heating ventilation and air conditioning.
-Following a number of acquisitions and significant organic growth the JLA Group now employs over 1,100 people including 490 engineers operating across the UK and Ireland.
+Following a number of acquisitions and significant organic growth the JLA Group now employs over 1,100 people operating across the UK and Ireland.
 The JLA Group supplies goods and services to its customers via a number of trading entities and associated group companies and this statement and the commitments made below apply in respect of the entire JLA Group.
 JLA is owned by private equity firm Cinven Partners LLP ("Cinven").
 Cinven does not tolerate modern slavery and seeks to prevent any form of slavery or human trafficking in its business and supply chains.
 As an investment advisor it also recognises the importance of engaging with portfolio companies, such as JLA, on this important subject.
 JLA works with Cinven on an ongoing basis on a variety of Environmental, Social and Governance (ESG) matters.
-One such matter relates to our commitment to preventing any form of slavery or human trafficking in its business and supply chains through enforcement of the JLA Principles.
+One such matter relates to our commitment to preventing any form of slavery or human trafficking in its business and supply chains through.

-OUR COMMITMENT - THE 'JLA PRINCIPLES'
+Our commitment - the 'JLA principles'